ISB News

 2023-24 School Year ISB Education Highlights

 Each month throughout the 2023-2024 academic year, we will highlight some of the top projects the ISB Education team is working on.
-In March, ISB Education highlights include a paper published in a Nature Portfolio journal, two events for science/STEM leaders, and more.
+In April, ISB Education presented classroom resources in Spokane, Wash., geared up for summer programs with high school students, and continued its collaborative work with Central Kitsap School District.